GuestMeNot/Creative-Thoughts/DistributedMutex.md

 ### Design

 1. An attempt to acquire the Mutex guard is made.
-2. The Mutex checks if it currently has the lock locally or whether it must request the lock.
+2. The Mutex checks if it currently has an internal lock locally or whether it must request the lock.
-3. If the Mutex has the lock locally and no other code is requesting the Mutex then the lock is granted.
+3. If the Mutex has the internal lock locally and no other code is requesting the Mutex then the lock is granted.
-    - If the lock is granted and the data associated with the lock is modified, the data is copied to another mutex holder lazily when they request access to the lock.
+    - If the internal lock is granted and the data associated with the lock is modified, the data is copied to another mutex holder lazily when they request access to the lock.
-4. If the mutex does not have the lock locally a request is made to the lock holder to gain access to the lock.
+4. If the mutex does not have the internal lock locally a request is made to the lock holder to gain access to the lock.
-5. If the Mutex lock holder does not have any requests for the lock then:
+5. If the Mutex lock holder does not have any requests for the internal lock then:
-    - It sends the Mutex lock to the lock requester along with the locked data
+    - It sends the Mutex internal lock to the lock requester along with any updated mutex data
-    - It informs other participants in the Mutex that the lock has moved to a new lock holder.
+    - It informs other participants in the Mutex that the internal lock has moved to a new lock holder.
-6. If the lock changes locations while a lock requester is asking for the lock then the requester asks for the lock from the new lock holder.
+6. If the internal lock changes locations while a lock requester is asking for it then the requester asks for the internal lock from the new lock holder.
 7. If a lock requester cannot reach a lock holder then the remaining members can vote to allow the new requester to access the lock using a consensus mechanism.